markwylde/eventbase/README.md

 - **`keepAliveSeconds`**: *(number, optional)* Time in seconds to keep inactive streams alive.
 Default is `3600` (1 hour).
 - **`onMessage`**: *(function, optional)* Global event handler for all streams.
 - **`cleanupIntervalMs`**: *(number, optional)* Interval in milliseconds for cleaning up inactive streams.
 Default is `60000` (60 seconds).
+- **`getStatsStreamName`**: *(function, optional)* A function that takes a stream name and returns the corresponding stats stream name.
+If not provided, stats stream names will not be set.

 ##### Example: